createwithjames/portfolio/content/index.md

 [March 2022 - Present]{.flex.font-mono.-mt-4}

 - Develop modern, high-performing, and maintainable code for the website and CRM tools.
-- Utilize a variety of languages, platforms, frameworks, and content management systems, including JavaScript, Vue, Statamic, Inertia, and Laravel.
+- Utilise a variety of languages, platforms, frameworks, and content management systems, including JavaScript, Vue, Statamic, Inertia, and Laravel.
 - Collaborate closely with cross-functional teams of engineers, designers, producers, and stakeholders on a daily basis to ensure effective communication and timely delivery of projects.

 #moresoda